- About Lawpoint

 In order to contest a Will, you must be an “eligible person”.
 An eligible person includes:

-(a) A spouse or defacto partner of the deceased;
+(a) A spouse or defacto relationship of the deceased;

 (b) A biological or adopted child of the deceased;